writethedocs/www/docs/conf/sponsorship/prospectus.rst

 =============

-By supporting a Write the Docs event, your company will gain not only visibility and creditability with front-line technical communicators, but also valuable insights that will help you get the most out of your own documentation efforts.
+By supporting a Write the Docs event, your company will gain not only visibility and credibility with front-line technical communicators, but also valuable insights that will help you get the most out of your own documentation efforts.
 If you're hiring for docs positions, Write the Docs is also an excellent opportunity to meet top-notch talent.